Cornell-MAE-UG/fa25-portfolio-jamesk26/_projects/turbo-analysis.md

 These relations are the backbone of compressor and turbine performance maps and matching.

-References for energy/exergy analyses:

-- Bejan, A., Tsatsaronis, G., Moran, M., "Thermal Design and Optimization" — exergy-based methods and irreversibility analysis.
-- Selected SAE papers and journal articles on exergy analysis and turbocharger performance (see References section).

 ## 3. Real-World Losses, Efficiency & Exergy

 Why ideal/adiabatic assumptions break down: